vishnu-r-1995/nearby-friends-service/README.md

 ## License

-The project is licensed under the terms of GNU LGPL v2.0.
+The project is licensed under the terms of GNU Lesser General Public License v2.1 (LICENSE.md)

 ---